ArjanCodes/examples/code_roast_chess/OUTLINE.md

 ## Refactor 3: create a Board class that has a useful methods

+(`refactoring_ideas/board.py`)

 - Create the necessary type definitions
 - Create the board class
 - Add a few useful methods such as place, piece, empty and find_king

 ## Refactor 4: Fill the board from a FEN string

+(`refactoring_ideas/board.py` and `refactoring_ideas/pieces.py`)

 - Now that we have Board and Piece classes, you can use a static method to create instances of them from a FEN string.
 This is much cleaner that doing it in the logic class.

-## Refactor 4: Split out the valid moves functions
+## Refactor 5: Split out the valid moves functions

+(`refactoring_ideas/moves.py` and `refactoring_ideas/board.py`)

-Show an example of how to do it for one piece: the rook.
+- Show an example of how to do it for one piece: the rook.
+- Add a dictionary to `board.py` to map the piece type to the function that gets the valid moves
+- Add a Board protocol class to `moves.py` to provide some separation.

 ## A few final discussion points

 - There's still a lot of duplication in the code that checks what the valid moves are.
 It's probably better to split this up more.
 For example, you could define types of moves (horizontal and vertical moves, diagonal moves, knight moves, etc.) and then each piece has a combination of these groups instead of computing it for every piece separately.
-You can then also use a single function to compute the valid moves.
+You can then also use a single function to compute the valid moves as it simply combines move groups in this case.

-- I didn't have time to dive deeper into the ChessLogic class.
+- I didn't have time to dive deeper into `move_piece` method.
 By moving to a separate Board class you can already simplify the logic a bit since it can use the methods from the Board class.
 Also because the Piece inheritance is no longer there, you don't need all those isinstance calls everywhere.
-I do think there's still more work to be done in this class though.
+There's still more work to be done in the ChessLogic class though.
 The methods are quite long and should be split up.
 And things can probably be generalized more by rethinking how the logic is structured.
 If you have any suggestions, post them in the comment section.